wildpeaches/wildpeaches/src/_content/posts/2021-03-09-california-tumbles-into-the-sea.md

 To estimate the volume we first need to get a copy of the drone video and then run it through a Structure from Motion (SfM) tool to get the 3D mesh.
 Download the [drone video](https://www.youtube.com/watch?v=WxuPIrbAx8Q) using a downloader app such as [youtube-dl](https://youtube-dl.org/), and crop the video using [Trim Video](https://online-video-cutter.com/) or [Online Converter](https://www.onlineconverter.com/video-to-jpg).
 Online Converter exports individual frames which are useful in a subsequent step.
 I found that the best results were obtained from the sequence 2:45 to 3:06.
 During this time the drone followed the path of Rat Creek across the road and towards the ocean with the camera pointing straight down.

 Several SfM tools are available: [AliceVision/Meshroom](https://alicevision.org/#meshroom), [Regard3D](http://www.regard3d.org/index.php), [VisualSFM](http://ccwu.me/vsfm/), but I found that the online tool [VisualSize](http://www.visualsize.com/) worked very well.
 Submit your video clip to [PhotoModel3D](http://excelsior.cs.ucsb.edu/PhotoModel3D/webUpload.html), provide your email address, and in a couple of hours the completed 3D model is available for download in [.ply format](<https://en.wikipedia.org/wiki/PLY_(file_format)>), a standard ASCII structure that captures mesh vertex locations and colors.
+For a very nice 3D model, check out [Kathleen Tuite's](http://www.superfiretruck.com/) [Sketchfab reconstruction](https://sketchfab.com/3d-models/highway-1-washed-out-at-rat-creek-1e67868b52fc44219e29c32a4c327809).

 Start [Google Earth](https://www.google.com/earth/versions/), type "Rat Creek, CA" in the search bar, and click "Search".
 Next, select a frame from the video that shows a clear view of the damaged roadway, click the "Image Overlay" icon, and import the frame.
 Set the transparency to about 50% and adjust the size and position of the overlay to match the location.